Teacher trip to the Maya Area

 Visit the jade museum and factory to learn how the precious stone of the Maya was made by the owner, archaeologist Mary Lou Ridinger.

-We will then visit Ixnal, the language scholar and her community in Santa Maria de Jesus.
-We will eat lunch with the Maya women from her community and also learn how to make tortillas.
+We will then learn how to make tortillas with Ixnal, the language scholar in her community in Santa Maria de Jesus.
+We will eat lunch with the Maya women from her community, a traditional dish called pepian

-During the afternoon a special Maya day ceremony will be held for us by Kawoq, a Maya shaman and Ixnal’s brother.
+During the afternoon, a special Maya day ceremony will be held for us by Kawoq, a Maya shaman.